AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/access-goals-in-wf-goals.md

    >[!IMPORTANT]
    >
-   >When you have the correct access to Workfront Goals, you can view goals they you or anyone else created in the Goal List, by default.
+   >When you have the correct access to Workfront Goals, you can view goals they you or anyone else created in the Goal List, by default.    >
+   >
+   ><!--   >
+   ><MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">   >
+   >(NOTE: This might change when sharing is in place; right now, with sharing in place, they can VIEW all goals in the system but they cannot EDIT the ones others created!)   >
+   ></MadCap:conditionalText>   >
+   >-->   >
+   >

 1. (Optional) Click the name of a goal to open or edit it.